Anshul619/HLD-System-Designs/src/2_AWSComponents/6_DatabaseServices/AmazonDynamoDB/Readme.md

 | Monitoring                                                                                                                                          | Integrated with Cloudwatch                                        |

 ## Automated Storage Scaling
-- `There is no limit to the amount of data you can store in a DynamoDB table`, and the service automatically allocates more storage, as you store more data using the DynamoDB write APIs.
+- There is no limit to the amount of data you can store in a DynamoDB table, and the service automatically allocates more storage, as you store more data using the DynamoDB write APIs.

 ## Provisioned Throughput
 - When creating a table, simply specify how much request capacity you require? (`OnDemand` or `specific number`)